-Council is currently reviewing the Standards of Proficiency and has set up a Professional Liaison Group to undertake this work.
+The Council is currently reviewing the standards of proficiency and has set up a professional liaison group (PLG) to undertake this work.

-Standards of Conduct, Performance and Ethics
+Standards of conduct, performance and ethics

-It is a key requirement of the Health Professions Order 2001 that the HPC must 'establish and keep under review the standards of performance and ethics expected of registrants and prospective registrants and give then such guidance as [we] see fit'.
-In 2006/2007 the Conduct and Competence Committee will be undertaking a review of these Standards.
-The full standards can be downloaded from our website.
+It is a key requirement of the Health Professions Order 2001 that the HPC must 'establish and keep under review the standards of conduct, performance and ethics expected of registrants and prospective registrants and give them such guidance as [we] see fit'.
+In 2006-2007 the Conduct and Competence Committee will be undertaking a review of these standards.
+A full copy of the standards can be downloaded from our website.

-In 2005/2006 particular reference was made to the following standards in the decisions reached by panels of the Conduct and Competence Committee:
+In 2005-2006 particular reference was made to the following standards in the decisions reached by panels of the Conduct and Competence Committee:

-- 2. You must respect the confidentiality of your patients clients and users. - 3.
+- 2. You must respect the confidentiality of your patients, clients and users. - 3.
 You must keep high standards of personal conduct. - 10.
 You must keep accurate patient, client and user records. - 13.
 You must carry our your duties in a professional and ethical way. - 14.
 You must behave with integrity and honesty. - 16.
-You must make sure your behaviour does not damage your profession's reputation.
+You must make sure that your behaviour does not damage your profession's reputation.

-A breach of the Standards of Conduct, Performance and Ethics does not necessarily mean that a registrant's fitness to practise is impaired but a breach of the standards is taken into consideration in proceedings of the Conduct and Competence Committee.
+A breach of the standards of conduct, performance and ethics does not necessarily mean that a registrant's Fitness to Practise is impaired, but a breach of the standards is taken into consideration in proceedings of the Conduct and Competence Committee.